BF Data Validation (DVL) Bugs Class

 LengthLength operation attribute – The operation uses a policy based on allowed number of characters in data.
 Note that this is not about the data value as size of an object.

-Source CodeSource Code operation attribute type – Shows where the buggy/faulty operation code is in software or firmware.
+Source CodeSource Code operation attribute type – Shows where the code of the operation with a bug or faulty operand resides within the software, firmware, or hardware.

 CodebaseCodebase operation attribute – The operation is in the programmer's code - in the application itself.

-Third-PartyThird-Party operation attribute – The operation code is in a third-party software.
+Third-PartyThird-Party operation attribute – The operation code is in a third-party source.

 Standard LibraryStandard Library operation attribute – The operation code is in the standard library for a particular programming language.